sharetribe/just-enough-git/README.md

 git push
 ```

-Now, go to your repository at Github.
-You can see that Github is suggesting you to make a Pull Request.
+Now, go to the Github repository.
+You can see that Github is suggesting you to create a new Pull request.

-Hit the Compare and create a Pull Request button and create you first Pull Request.
+Hit the **Compare and create a pull request**, add title and description to the Pull request and create it.

 The repository currently looks like this:

 ![1](diagrams/1.png)

-Now, go to Github to your Pull Request and click Merge pull request.
+Now, go to Github to your pull request and click **Merge pull request**.
 Now you branch got merged to master.
-The repository now looks like this:
+The repository looks like this:

 ![2](diagrams/2.png)

 Your changes has now been merged to master, so you don't need your branch anymore.
-On the Pull Request page, click Delete branch.
+On the pull request page, click **Delete branch**.

 Now back to command-line.
 Jump back to master branch.